zanedevault/Stephen_Grider-comps/README.md

 --

 This project has a good explainer on why and when we sometimes have to use `prevValue` or `currentValue` or most explicitly `mostUpToDateValue` when updating state (videos 187 - 188).
 There is an example of this implemented in `Accordion.js`.

+--

+This project has a good explainer on how to capture clicks outside of a specific element or component (videos 205 - 214; can skip 209)

+--